-The success of Risk Reduction efforts will rely heavily on the results of a thorough Disaster Risk Assessment (hazard and vulnerability assessment).
-The completion of a detailed Risk Assessments is a prerequisite for this process.
-Community-based risk mapping and Risk Assessments can also provide valuable information to base risk reduction planning on.
-Using the Risk Assessment, the first step in risk reduction will be to identify priority risks.
+The success of risk reduction efforts will rely heavily on the results of a thorough disaster risk assessment (hazard and vulnerability assessment).
+The completion of a detailed risk assessment is a prerequisite for this process.
+Community-based risk mapping and risk assessments can also provide valuable information to base risk reduction planning on.
+Using the risk assessment, the first step in risk reduction will be to identify priority risks.